 A Significant Tree means a tree or palm on private land:

-- With a trunk circumference of 150 centimetres or greater measured 1 metre from the base;
+- with a trunk circumference of 150 centimeters or greater measured 1 metre from its base

-- A multi-stemmed tree where the circumference of its exterior stems equals or is greater than 1.5 metres when measured 1 metre from its base; or
+- a multi-stemmed tree where the circumference of its exterior stems equals or is greater than 150 centimetres when measured 1 metre from its base or

 The applicant is required to: